Muskanbalaiwar/task-management/README.md

-clone the code at your local system run command inside task-managemnt derectory -> npm i add your env and db related values .into env file
+clone the code at your local system run command inside task-managemnt derectory -> npm i add your env and db related values .into env file run storeProcedure.js file query into your pgsql to create store procedure and after that you can use it where you want

 project structure